peterhinch/micropython-micro-gui/README.md

 test()
 ```
+Notes:
-Note that monochrome displays use the `Writer` class rather than `CWriter` to
+ * Monochrome displays use the `Writer` class rather than `CWriter` to
  render fonts, as per the commented-out code above.
+ * Hardware is defined by a single small file `hardware_setup.py` which the
+ user must edit.

 ## 1.1 Coordinates